fbpx

 • New Credit: 10% – Have you applied for a lot of new credit recently?
 How many new accounts do you have?
 How many requests for credit have you made, as indicated by inquiries on your credit report?
 Inquiries can remain for two years, although FICO only considers inquiries from the last 12 months.

 • Types of Credit in Use: 10% – Is it a healthy mix?
-Your score takes into account what kinds of credit accounts you have, such as retail accounts, installment loans, finance company accounts, and mortgage loans.
-It is not necessary to have one of each, and it is not a good idea to open accounts you don’t need.
-The credit mix is generally not a critical factor in your score, but it will be more important if you do not have a lot of other information to be used.
+Your score takes into account what kinds of credit accounts you have, such as retail accounts, installment loans, finance company accounts and mortgage loans.
+It is not necessary to have one of each and it is not a good idea to open accounts you don’t need.
+The credit mix is generally not a key factor in your score, but it will be more important if you do not have a lot of other information to be used.

 After seeing your credit score and reviewing the five categories used to calculate it, you will want to consider the following four areas to improve your score:

-• Pay bills on time – Payment history is the most critical factor in determining your credit score, and paying bills on time is one of the fastest ways to improve your score.
+• Pay bills on time- Payment history is the single most important factor in determining your credit score, and paying bills on time is one of the fastest ways to improve your score.
 Delinquent accounts can devastate your score.
 Missing even one payment can knock 50-100 points off a good score.

-• Keep paid-off accounts open – Closing accounts can hurt your score because it lowers the amount of total credit available to you and makes your balances appear larger in credit score calculations.
+• Keep closed, paid-off accounts open- Closing accounts can hurt your score because it lowers the amount of total credit available to you and makes your balances appear larger in credit score calculations.
 Also, closing old accounts will shorten the length of your credit history and make you seem less creditworthy.

-• Avoid bankruptcy – Bankruptcy should be a last resort.
-Filing bankruptcy is worse than delinquencies, loans or collection activity and can knock 200-350 points or more off a good credit score.
-If your score was slowly on the decline due to missed payments, late payments, and/or charge-offs prior to filing bankruptcy, you would see less of a reduction.
+• Avoid bankruptcy- Bankruptcy should be a last resort.
+Filing bankruptcy is worse than delinquencies, loans or collection activity and can knock 200-300 points or more off a good credit score.
+If your score was slowly on the decline due to missed payments, late payments, and/or charge-offs prior to filing bankruptcy, you will see less of a reduction.
 Once your score falls below 620 (which it often does after filing bankruptcy), credit opportunities will be scarce and costly.
 If you are overwhelmed with debt and are considering bankruptcy, know the impact it will have on your credit score and seek good objective advice before filing.

 Author: Lauralynn Mangis